ParallelMaths/parallel/pages/9-02-romantic-mathematics.md

 Parallel Circles, our weekly online maths sessions with bestselling science author Simon Singh, Countdown champion Junaid Mubeen and a range of guest speakers, start next week.

-We have [Circles designed for each Level of Parallel](/circles), and the best session for you to join is our Level 4 Parallel Circle, at 7.30pm BST on Wednesday and repeated at 12pm on Sunday.
+We have [Circles designed for each Level of Parallel](/circles), and the best session for you to join is our Level 4 Parallel Circle.

 ::: problem id=4_1 marks=1
 __4.1__ Will you be joining the Parallel Circle next week?